 150+ Reasons to Move

-Keene is still the best destination for pro-liberty activists, now more than ever!
+Keene is a destination that ranks highly on many activist’s list of possible destinations in the Shire.
 From an activist perspective, it is challenging and full of exciting, ground floor opportunity.
-Whatever your brand of activism, whether outreach, political, disobedience/noncooperation, or media, you are welcome here.
+Whatever your brand of activism, whether outreach, political, disobedience/noncooperation, street theater, or media, you are welcome here.
 Here are some reasons why you should consider a move to Keene.
 Please feel free to link to, copy, and use this list however you like.
 Please visit the Shire Society Forum for discussion of this list.
 If you’re ready to visit Keene, check out our Visit page.
 If you’re ready to make the move, drop by our forum’s Housing and Jobs/Opportunities sections.

 Keene Liberty Activism